privacyidea/privacyidea/authmodules/ownCloud/README.rst

 ``privacyIDEA URL``. this is the URL of the privacyIDEA server.
 It should be something like "https://your.own.server/".

 ``Verify SSL certificate``.
-If this is checked, the SSL cerificate is verified if it is valid.
+If this is checked, the SSL certificate is verified if it is valid.

 ``User privacyIDEA to authenticate users``.
 If you enable this, users will be